justintieu/flying-unicorn/README.md

 Javascript

 ## Release Notes
+###  v0.1.0
+* Updated to manifest v3
+* Updated options page to allow user to test their inputs
+* Fixed issue where unicorn was set to display: none

 ###  v0.0.3
 * Included an options page to allow users to configure flying image and key bindings for adding/removing unicorns
 * Updated default key binding for adding a unicorn to <kbd>U</kbd>